SRem-07/Regression/README.md

 * SciPy

 ## Overview
 This linear regression library solely uses NumPy to perform regressions, as well as Matplotlib to create all plots.
-This project was developed as my fris tmajor coding project to bridge the gap between statistical theory, my current area of study, and programming.
+This project was developed as my first major coding project to bridge the gap between statistical theory, my current area of study, mathematics, and programming.

 This project developed from a simple coding exercise and I applied and learnt some new regression techniques including: the Normal Equation, Ridge Regression, Polynomial Regression and Generalised Cross-Validation.